-In the videos below, a caravan has become unstable with catastrophic consequences.
+In the caravan roll over videos below, each caravan has become unstable with catastrophic consequences.
 These accidents were due to a range of factors both within and outside the driver's control.
 None, however, are likely to have occurred at a lower towing speed, but once they began to sway, none could be recovered by driver correction (no matter how skilled or experienced).

 Factors outside the driver's control include road conditions, wind resistance and gusting side winds (including those from trucks passing - or being passed).

-What is interesting about all three videos is that the accidents happened whilst towing on a flat road in a straight line.
+Both videos show the accidents happened whilst towing on a flat road in a straight line.
 No bends, hills or obvious cambers.
 This is quite common but a particular risk is descending a steep windy hill at excess speed, and overtaking (or being overtaken by) a semi-trailer at high speed.